 President Calvin Coolidge lit the first National Christmas Tree in 1923, and the tradition continues each year.
 The heavily decorated tree is located on the Ellipse, in front of the White House.

 Surrounding the National Tree is the Christmas Pathway of Peace, with 56 trees from each state and territory.
 Unique hand-made ornaments decorate each state tree.
+The display used to include a model train and holiday village but the current set-up only includes the decorated trees.

 The Pathway of Peace and National trees are free and open to the public.

-In 2022, the National Christmas Tree is open from December 2 to January 1.
-The official lighting ceremony is on November 30 and tickets are required.
-The area is open from 10:00 – 10:00 daily (to 11:00 Friday and Saturday).
+The 2024 official lighting ceremony is on December 5 and tickets are required.
+On other nights the area is open from 10:00-10:00 daily (to 11:00 Friday and Saturday).
 Lights turn on nightly at sunset.

 TIP: A lottery for tickets to the tree lighting ceremony opens in late October.
 We prefer to skip the crowded lighting ceremony and visit another evening for clear views of the state trees.